dwbcampbell/cline/README.md

 3. Once Cline has the information it needs, it can:
     - Create and edit files + monitor linter/compiler errors along the way, letting it proactively fix issues like missing imports and syntax errors on its own.
     - Execute commands directly in your terminal and monitor their output as it works, letting it e.g., react to dev server issues after editing a file.
-    - For web development tasks, Cline can launch the site in a headless browser, click, type, scroll, and capture screenshots + console logs, allowing him to fix runtime errors and visual bugs.
+    - For web development tasks, Cline can launch the site in a headless browser, click, type, scroll, and capture screenshots + console logs, allowing it to fix runtime errors and visual bugs.
 4. When a task is completed, Cline will present the result to you with a terminal command like `open -a "Google Chrome" index.html`, which you run with a click of a button.

 > [!TIP]